 With two or three generations of young American men based in Germany for a year or so, it was only natural that there was a degree of cross-cultural exposure to the local beer.
 Returning G.I.s, many of whom were rediscovering their German heritage, increased the demand for imported German beer styles (wheat beer among them).

 Despite this interest, it wouldn’t be until 1984 that a wheat beer would be produced domestically.
-As the first American wheat beer in modern times, Anchor Summer® Beer introduced the country to the clean, crisp flavors of a filtered wheat beer.
+As the first American wheat beer in modern times, Anchor Summer® Wheat introduced the country to the clean, crisp flavors of a filtered wheat beer.

-Anchor Summer Beer is the prototypical example of the style that is now described as “American Wheat Beer.”
-American Wheat Beers can either be filtered like Anchor Summer Beer, or may contain some yeast and be hazy like a Hefeweizen.
+Anchor Summer Wheat is the prototypical example of the style that is now described as “American Wheat Beer.”
+American Wheat Beers can either be filtered like Anchor Summer Wheat, or may contain some yeast and be hazy like a Hefeweizen.
 They are yellow to gold in color.
 Most contain a high proportion of wheat malt, typically 50% or more, the remainder being malted barley.
 American hops are used sparingly, and sometimes give a spiciness not found in German varieties.
 The yeast in American Wheat is usually a clean ale yeast but also can be a lager strain, and does not give the beer the banana/clove character found in a classic German Hefeweizen.

-Best characterized by a thick white head and a crisp, slightly grainy finish, American Wheat is a perfect, refreshing summer beer that does not need to be served with a slice of lemon.
+Best characterized by a thick white head and a crisp, slightly grainy finish, American Wheat is a perfect, refreshing summer beer style that does not need to be served with a slice of lemon.
 Almost exclusively the province of today’s craft brewers, the style continues to evolve with many variations – darker malts being used to give the beer more color, rye malt being introduced for flavor, and various combinations of hops giving more complex aromatic and bittering characteristics.
 American Wheats have even been used as a base for fruit beers such as raspberry, apricot, cherry, and even watermelon.